Defending the environment can be a death sentence – DW – 11/30/2022

 Indigenous communities in Latin America have long been battling for the rights to their lands.
 The region has consistently ranked as the most lethal for environmental and land defenders for years.

-Rich in natural resources and home to the world's largest rainforest, the Amazon, Latin American countries recorded nearly 80% of the total killings of Indigenous defenders documented in the last decade.
+Rich in natural resources and home to the world's largest rainforest — the Amazon — Latin American countries recorded nearly 80% of the total killings of Indigenous defenders documented over the last decade.

 Protection of the environment and Indigenous communities became a flashpoint this year in the region as candidates battled it out in presidential campaigns in Colombia and Brazil.
-The two countries recorded the highest death tolls.
+These two countries recorded the highest such death tolls.

 Gustavo Petro, Colombia's newly elected leftist president, vowed to include Indigenous communities in politics after his predecessor, Ivan Duque, faced strong criticism for ignoring their warnings on lethal violence.

-In Brazil, recently ousted far-right leader Jair Bolsonaro publicly dismissed concerns over Amazon deforestation and instead prioritized foreign investment.
+In Brazil, recently ousted far-right leader Jair Bolsonaro publicly dismissed concerns over Amazon deforestation, instead prioritizing foreign investment.
 The country has become one of the deadliest places for environmental defenders.
 Over the past decade, 77 Indigenous activists have been killed there.

 A similar story is playing out on the opposite side of the world.

-Killings in the Philippines soared between 2012 and 2021.
+Also in the Philippines, killings soared between 2012 and 2021.
 Of the 270 environmental leaders killed in the southeast Asian country, 114 were Indigenous.
-Recently elected Filipino president Ferdinand Marcos promised to safeguard the interests of Indigenous people in the archipelago while he was a senator back in 2015.
+Recently elected Filipino president Ferdinand Marcos promised to safeguard the interests of Indigenous people in the archipelago when he was a senator in 2015.

-But the data shows that lethal attacks against these communities have remained consistent.
-That's the case in countries where information is available.
+But the data show that lethal attacks against these communities have remained consistent.
+That's the case, at least, in countries where information is available.

 Jon Bonifacio, a 25-year-old environmental activist in the capital Manila, is used to receiving threats for his work.
-As part of a national network of environmental activists, he organizes climate campaigns with defenders from across the Philippines and monitors killings.
-But he said activists in rural provinces, where natural resources and lush forests remain nearly untouched, are even more likely to face lethal violence.
+As part of a national network of environmental activists, he organizes climate campaigns with people from across the Philippines, and monitors killings.
+He said activists in rural provinces, where natural resources and lush forests remain nearly untouched, are even more likely to face lethal violence.

 With tensions mounting in remote areas, underreporting makes it difficult to uncover the true scale of this violence.
-The cases documented in Global Witness report are likely "just the tip of the iceberg," said Bonifacio.
+The cases documented in Global Witness report are likely "just the tip of the iceberg," Bonifacio said.

 Many Asian, Middle Eastern and African countries didn't report any killings.
 But that doesn't mean they are a haven for environmental defenders, Global Witness spokesperson Marina Comandulli told DW.